 In February 2017, I got an email from Fred Hillberg saying that:

 My Great, Great Grandfather was William Miller Mackreth, he was an Associate of Christopher George in Bristol.
 He was in Ludlow, Shropshire. purchasing lead from the local lead mines and was staying at the Angel Coaching Inn.
 Whilst staying there, an individual by the name of Josiah Misters who was also staying there and had been keeping an eye on another traveller called Mr. Ludlow!
 Apparently he was a Cattle Dealer who was known to carry a lot of cash for his purchases.
 Misters planned to rob him, and discovered which room he was sleeping in.

-Unfortunately for my Grandfather he had the wrong information and ended up in his room, hiding under the bed.
-My Grandfather was given a candle by the maid and retired for the night.
-He awoke feeling pain across his face and struggled out of bed. and smashed a window calling for help - he then managed to get out of the bedroom and raised help.
+Unfortunately for Mackreth he had the wrong information and ended up in his room, hiding under the bed.
+Mackreth was given a candle by the maid and retired for the night.
+He awoke feeling pain across his face, struggled out of bed, and smashed a window calling for help - he then managed to get out of the bedroom and raised help that way.

 According to the London Gazette of April 16, 1852, William Miller Mackreth was working for the James Williams and Patent Shot Company.
 The London Gazette of July 15, 1859, says that Mackreth was himself a Patent Shot Manufacturer.